academo/ww-run-raise/README.md

 `pgrep -o -f firefox`

 This detects if the application is running or not.
+If the process is running, ww creates a KWin script to raise the window.
+If not, it launches the command specified with `-c`.

+However, if you omit both `-c` and `-p` options (fire and forget mode), ww skips the process check entirely and directly attempts to raise any matching window.
+This is useful when you just want to raise an existing window without worrying about launching or checking processes.

-Then ww creates a file inside `~/.wwscripts` to store a temporary kwin script, it loads the script, runs it, stops it and unloads it in a single go.
+In both cases, ww creates a file inside `~/.wwscripts` to store a temporary kwin script, it loads the script, runs it, stops it and unloads it in a single go.

 The kwin script is targeted to find and focus a specific window.